Tenant-Only Representation for Office Tenants

 Yes.
 Operating expenses, tenant improvement funding, free rent, expansion rights, termination options, and assignment provisions are commonly negotiated.

-Schedule a confidential consultation to discuss your office lease and explore negotiation strategies that reduce long-term occupancy costs.
+Schedule a confidential consultation to review your lease, benchmark market terms, and build a negotiation strategy that reduces long-term occupancy costs and protects flexibility.